Malev0/UEFN-PIE-Setup-Tool/README.md

 Node.js required for neonite.

 TODO:
-- [ ] Apply patches from text rather than prepatched binaries
+- [ ] Add ability to apply patches from text rather than prepatched binaries
+- [ ] Add support versions other than latest
+- [ ] Add backing up files so you can revert to default uefn later
+- [ ] Add auto detecting offsets (if possible) to not rely on updating the offsets manually